prisma-collective/docs/docs/Glossary/Capacity-Building.md

 **Capacity-building** refers to the process of developing the skills, knowledge, and systems necessary for individuals and groups to effectively pursue their goals.
-While the term originally gained traction in international development, where it focused on improving self-sufficiency in governance and economic projects, its meaning deepens significantly in the context of **systems change** and [[Action-learning journeys|collaborative innovation]].
+While the term originally gained traction in international development, where it focused on improving self-sufficiency in governance and economic projects, its meaning deepens significantly in the context of **systems change** and [[action-learning journeys|collaborative innovation]].

 # Capacity-Building as Enactment in Systems Change